amplitude/evaluation-proxy/README.md

 ### Docker Compose Example

 Run the container locally with redis persistence using `docker compose`.
-You must first update the `compose-config.yaml` file with your project and deployment keys before running the composition.
+You must first update the `compose-config.yaml` file with your project keys before running the composition.

 ```
 docker compose build